rybinaanya/O-antigens/README.md

 All scripts and examples of figures available [here](https://github.com/rybinaanya/O-antigens/tree/main/operon_visualization)

-if any gene from the operon was not annotated, its sequence was [extracted from FASTA](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py)
+If any gene from the operon was not annotated, its sequence was [extracted from FASTA](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py), then this sequence was used to search in [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)

 8. Codon-based test of neutrality